jcrm1/3DSUSBController-Homebrew/README.md

 `make`

 Disclosure:
-I did not know C going into this project.
+I did not know C when I made this project.
 I went back and cleaned it up a bit, but it's entirely possible that there are glaring errors or bugs in this.
 However, I have not yet had issues with it.